SwarmBots/swarmbots.github.com/_posts/2013-04-29-Bill-of-Materials.md

 >Note that you could reduce costs by choosing to build your own arduino from scratch.
 >## List of Recommended Materials

+Acrylic Sheet (You can get a 20" x 32" x 0.093" sheet from Home Depot for about $15) Jumper Cables (Alternatively you could make your

 {% include disqus.html %}